teuben/teunix/docs/astronomy-on-ubuntu.md

 a lot of what's going on in the trenches, and they don't bother writing it up.
 We are going to change that here!!

 So, if you're a scientist with a new Linux computer, read on.
 This page assumes you want to write scripts, reduce data, plot results, work with LaTeX, and give presentations, among other handy things.
 This is however not a tutorial.
 We will also point out some salient differences where things work differently on a Mac.

+If you have used Ubuntu for a while, this might be a nice checklist to see if you have been missing out on some cool tools.

 As a brief introduction: Linux is the catch-all name for a linux kernel and GNU software based operating system.
 Linux is part of the Unix family, of